Kelston (New Zealand electorate)

 Kelston is a New Zealand parliamentary electorate that returns one member to the House of Representatives.
-It was first formed for the and was won by Labour's Carmel Sepuloni, who has held the electorate since.
+The current MP for Kelston is Labour's Carmel Sepuloni, who has held the electorate since its creation in 2014.

+The electorate will be abolished ahead of the 2026 general election.

 Population centres

 Kelston is located in an area in Auckland south-west of Waitematā Harbour covering part of Te Atatū South, the suburbs of Glen Eden, Sunnyvale, Glendene, Kelston, New Lynn, and Avondale, part of Mt Albert and the suburb of Waterview, with the name coming from one of its component suburbs.